Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Smelling salts are powerful sensory tools that can increase alertness and focus when used correctly.
 They have been used to revive people, improve readiness, and support athletic performance.

-If you choose to use smelling salts:
+If you choose to use them:

 -